 If you are aware of the fact that your loved ones are having a rainbow baby, but they aren’t necessarily advertising the fact that the new baby is a rainbow, your gift can still be thoughtful.

-Picture frames are a great gift for rainbow parents who are more private about their loss(es).
-We love all of these from Etsy, and this sweet one from Amazon.
-Parents can put photos of their rainbow baby in these, and display them in their home, without necessarily having to explain the significance of the rainbow.
+Parents can put photos of their baby in these and display them in their home, without necessarily having to explain the significance of the rainbow.

 This one is gorgeous, would fit in with most home decor, and would keep the new rainbow baby parents warm on the couch on sleepless nights.